 The objective is to implement high quality regulatory programs to enhance regulatory capabilities in the GMS and to build a long-term capacity building plan to achieve sustainability.

 Overall, this collaboration will bring together ADB’s network, resources, efforts and expertise and CoRE’s network, its expertise in regulatory approaches of therapeutics products and its strength in education with the common goal to contribute to the elimination of Malaria.

 Since the project started in October 2015, the project team has completed the literature review of the regulatory systems in the five GMS countries which provides a comprehensive update on existing data as well as data gaps on the regulatory environment in each of the countries.
 To confirm and especially to fill the identified gaps, the team developed a strategy to effectively assess the regulatory systems in a more holistic manner.
-In essence, a combination of assessment tools, including a questionnaire, semi-structured interviews and individual discussions with a diverse group of stakeholders, will be employed.
+In essence, a combination of assessment tools, including a questionnaire, semi-structured interviews and individual discussions with a diverse group of stakeholders, was employed.